 The VA loan is a great program for veterans and/or their surviving spouses.
 Interest rates are low, the qualifications are simple and there is never any mortgage insurance.
 The VA loan program allows qualified borrowers to purchase a home with NO money down!
-And if you are refinancing, you can do so without any mortgage insurance, even if you need to borrow 100% of your home’s value.
-Available in 15, 20 and 30 year terms, the VA program gives you the flexibility of designing the right loan for you.
-And if you don’t plan on staying in your home for a long time or your tendency is to refinance every 4 or 5 years, ARM programs are available.
+And if you are refinancing, you could possibly do so without any mortgage insurance, even if you need to borrow up to 100% of your home’s value.
+Available in multi-year terms, the VA program gives you the flexibility of designing the finding the right option for yourself.

 By meeting one of the following conditions:

 Finally, a veteran applying for a VA Loan must not have been discharged under dishonorable conditions.